po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/21-Evr_Git-Guide/README.md

   ```bash
   git add .
   ```
-* To see the project changes to be committed, we use `git status`
+* To see the project changes to be committed, we use `git status`.
+This will show a list of the files that have been staged.

   ```bash
   git status